Article

 Don’t Take Xanthophyll if you’re Allergic

-They may sound like one of those prescription drugs you hear about during those 5-minute long TV ads, but they are actually the technical sounding names of pigments found in tree leaves.
-Xanthophyll, the same pigment that makes egg yolks yellow, and carotenes (the orange of carrots), transform the leaves of elms, aspens, maples, birches, and willows to shades of yellow and orange.
+Three main pigments create beautiful fall foliage: xanthophyll, carotene, and anthocyanin.
+Xanthophyll may sound like one of those prescription drugs you hear about in a TV ads, but it is actually one of the pigments found in tree leaves.
+Xanthophyll is the same pigment that makes egg yolks yellow.
+Carotene is the same pigment that makes carrots orange.
+They also transform the leaves of elms, aspens, maples, and birches to shades of yellow and orange.
 Tannin pigments contribute to the subdued browns of oaks and help enrich the yellows of beeches.

 It takes some additional autumnal alchemy to produce the brilliant reds we get in some foliage seasons.
 The addition of anthocyanin, specifically.
 This compound needs sunlight and sugars to be produced, and weather plays a key role in how much is made in a leaf.
-In early fall, warmish, sunny days that maximize photosynthesis, and cool, but not freezing nights (hard frosts rupture plant cells and can cause leaves to drop off early) that minimize the burning up of accumulated sugars.
+In early fall, warmish, sunny days maximize photosynthesis, and cool nights minimize the use of accumulated sugars.
 Cloudy, rainy autumns bring less reds.
+Autumns that are too cold create hard frosts that rupture plant cells and can cause leaves to drop off early.

 Maple is the Staple: Sap, Syrup, Sugar, and Color

 There is a big reason why New England foliage, and that of Vermont in particular, are renown world-wide: the sugar maple tree.
-Only about a hundred-and-fifty years ago, leaf-peeping tourists would have been highly disappointed since much of the region was cleared of its trees - as high as 80% deforested for Vermont by the 1870’s.
-Even during those times however, more sugar maple trees were spared the axe than other species because they were important sources of maple sugar and syrup production.
+Only about a hundred-and-fifty years ago, leaf-peeping tourists would have been highly disappointed.
+Much of the region was cleared of its trees - as high as 80% deforested for Vermont by the 1870’s.
+But even during those times, more sugar maple trees were spared the axe than other species because they were important sources of maple sugar and syrup production.
 As farms and fields were abandoned for greener pastures further west, the sugar maples had a clear advantage over other species.
 Mature trees could produce vast quantities more seeds that other species that were just beginning to re-establish in the area.
 As a result, there are very likely more sugar maples as a percent of Vermont forests today than there was 400 years ago.

 A graph that shows an upward trajectory from left to right representing warming fall night temperatures in Burlington, Vermont.